 NATI FRINJ DIRECTOR – ALISON EGGLETON

-Living in Natimuk since 2012 has offered her the opportunity to engaged with a love of bush walking and explore different types of body movement through rock climbing, circus practice and Japanese Butoh dance/movement.
-Alison’s visual art practice centres on drawing and sculptural installations which is currently project driven.
-She has developed artwork for Natimuk Open Studio Artist Trail and Nati Frinj Festival in Natimuk, Lost in Sculpture, in Dunkeld, Victoria, and collaborated with local artist Anthony Pelchen at the Melaka Arts and Performance Festival (MAP fest) in Malaysia.
+Living in Natimuk since 2012, she has embraced bushwalking and explored body movement through rock climbing, circus practice, and Japanese Butoh dance.
+Her project-based visual art practice centres on drawing and sculptural installation, with works featured in regional events such as the Natimuk Open Studio Artist Trail (2021–2024), the Nati Frinj Festival (2013, 2015, 2017, 2019, 2022), Lost in Sculpture in Dunkeld (2009–2011), and international collaborations at the Melaka Arts and Performance Festival (MAP Fest) in Malaysia (2014, 2016) with artist Anthony Pelchen.

 WANT MORE DETAILS ON ACT NATIMUK?